 I know so many people are looking for egg-free breakfasts and these are a great option!
 Easy to make, can be made ahead for the week, and will keep you full.
 Pair them with a side of veggies and you have an easy meal.

-They come together so quickly.
+These come together so quickly.
 The mixture is made in just a few minutes and they are made into patties.
 They bake in the oven to keep things easy, but you could totally fry them in a pan for crispy outsides.
 I always get a little nervous with turkey and chicken that I won't cook it long enough in a pan.

-Fresh or Not
+Fresh Blueberries and Sage or Not

 Low FODMAP and Whole30